 Recent stage roles include the Pilot in NEMPAC Opera Project’s production of Rachel Portman’s The Little Prince; Fastrada in Pippin with Music on Norway Pond; the Housekeeper in New Repertory Theater’s Man of La Mancha; and Miss Prism in Odyssey Opera’s The Importance of Being Earnest.
 Her concert appearances include premieres with composer and sound artist Beau Kenyon and Boston University faculty member John Wallace; Britten and Bolcom’s Cabaret Songs with Boston Art Song Society; solo oratorio works with Rhode Island Philharmonic & Providence Singers, Newburyport Choral Society, Cambridge Community Chorus, Resonance Works, and Choral Art Society; and regular appearances with the acclaimed Boston Baroque chorus.

 In past seasons, Christina has performed with Beth Morrison Projects, St. Petersburg Opera (FL), Boston Modern Orchestra Project, Odyssey Opera, Guerilla Opera, Boston Midsummer Opera, Lyric Stage Company of Boston, Intermezzo Opera, Opera on Tap Boston, and Handel & Haydn Society Outreach and has collaborated with Arneis String Quartet, Alea III, Boston New Music Initiative, and Mimesis Ensemble.
-She appears as a soloist and ensemble member on albums with Boston Modern Orchestra Project (Four Saints in Three Acts; Kati Agócs: The Debrecen Passion), Monadnock Festival Orchestra (Our Town), and Lorelei Ensemble (Live Know Love; Reconstructed; Impermanence).
+She appears as a soloist and ensemble member on albums with Odyssey Opera (The Importance of Being Earnest); Boston Modern Orchestra Project (Four Saints in Three Acts; Kati Agócs: The Debrecen Passion); Monadnock Festival Orchestra (Our Town); and Lorelei Ensemble (Live Know Love; Reconstructed; Impermanence).

 Christina has been a core member of Lorelei Ensemble since 2008, and currently works as social media manager for the ensemble.
 A vocal chamber group known for its “pristine vocal tone” and unfailing display of the “elegance, power, and grace of the human voice,” Lorelei is committed to the expansion of the repertoire for women’s voices.
 Lorelei has commissioned and premiered more than fifty new works since its founding in 2007 and continues to expose and reinvent early works of the Medieval, Renaissance, and Baroque repertoires.
 Recent highlights with Lorelei include the role of the nursing sister in Puccini’s Suor Angelica with the Boston Symphony Orchestra, collaborations with GRAMMY-nominated ensembles Cantus and A Far Cry, and appearances at The Isabella Stewart Gardner Museum, Carnegie Hall, the Metropolitan Museum of Art, and Tanglewood Festival of Contemporary Music.